-Title IX Coordinator: Kevin Marcum, Director of First year Experience, Title IX Coordinator, 417-328-1404, kmarcum@SBUniv.edu.
+Title IX Coordinator: Eric Smith, 417-328-2094, eric.smith@sbuniv.edu

 Current Members of the Title IX Committee can be viewed on our website at SBUniv.info/titleix.

 In addition, individuals with complaints of quid pro quo harassment, any unwelcome conduct that a reasonable person would find so severe, pervasive, and objectively offensive that it denies a person equal educational access, and any domestic violence, dating violence, sexual assault, rape, acquaintance rape, stalking, and sexual harassment have the right to file a formal complaint with the United States Department of Education Office of Civil Rights (OCR).
 The Missouri OCR office address is following: